AkibaAT/openai-renpy-translate/README.md

-# Opentranslator - OpenAI | ChatGPT | Translate ren'py with python
+# ren'py translate - OpenAI | ChatGPT | Translate ren'py with Python

-Opentranslator is a simple command that can be used from the terminal to translate ren'py localization files.
+OpenAI ren'py translate is a simple command that can be used from the terminal to translate ren'py localization files.
-It uses OpenAI API to perform all operations, you can choose which model to use by passing it as a parameter.
+It uses OpenAI API to perform all operations.
+You can choose which model to use by passing it as a parameter, with the current default being `gpt-3.5-turbo`.

 If you would like to contribute, open a pull request, or issue, on GitHub.